 Based at Siemens Energy’s gas turbine test facility in Sweden, the ZEHTC is a complete demonstration of what a sustainable and flexible energy system could be, integrating renewables, hydrogen-ready turbines and energy storage.
 And although it’s a small demo plant, it is among the first to actually connect these different energy technologies into a single working system.

-In this special episode, you’ll have the opportunity to take a virtual tour of this ground-breaking facility ahead of it becoming fully operational later this year, and thereby gaining a genuine understanding of the vital research and knowledge-building that will be conducted there.
+In this special episode, you have the opportunity to take a virtual tour of and see around this ground-breaking facility and to gain a genuine understanding of the vital research and knowledge-building that will be conducted there.

-The ZEHTC virtual tour will be followed by a live discussion, where our expert panel will explore key related areas, such as:
+The ZEHTC virtual tour is followed by a live discussion, where our expert panel explores key related areas, such as: